wp-plugins/machform-shortcode/readme.txt

 2. Make note of your form's "ID" and the "height".
 3. Use the shortcode to embed your form into your content using this format:  [machform type=("js" or "iframe") id=(ID #) height=(height #)]
 4. You are done, your form should show in your content now!

+**Review or Rating**
+Don't forget to leave a review or a rating!
+Thank you for your support.

 == Installation ==